JoeKun/freebsd-configuration/documentation/freebsd/freebsd-supermicro.md

 $ diskutil list
 ```

-Let's assume going forward that the USB flash drive corresponds to `/dev/disk27`.
+Let’s assume going forward that the USB flash drive corresponds to `/dev/disk27`.

 Make sure to unmount all volumes from the USB flash drive using the Disk Utility application.